BCHoagland/Iris/README.md

 You will be prompted to allow Iris to access your contacts the first time you open the app.
 Allow this in order for Iris to function properly

-*If the .app file does not work and your computer has an updated version of Xcode, you can download Iris.xcodeproj and manually build and run the application from there*

 ## System Requirements
 Iris is only supported on machines running MacOS